silalahi/slim-logger/README.md

 $ composer require silalahi/slim-logger --dev dev-master
 ``

 Requires Slim Framework 3 and PHP 5.5.0 or newer.
-Visit Logger in [Packagist](https://packagist.org/packages/silalahi/slim-logger)
+Visit Logger repository at [Packagist](https://packagist.org/packages/silalahi/slim-logger).

 ## Usage

-### Library class
+### Class Library

-To use Logger as class library, you can simply add Logger to Slim container.
+To use Logger as class library, you can simply inject Logger instance into Slim container.

 ```php
 <?php